-12 Pin Remote control socket
+Remote control socket

-On earlier supplied MU4-1 machines a 12 pin remote control socket was fitted which was located on the front panel and is used to connect a TIG torch trigger with switch and/or torch mounted 'analogue' current adjustment dial, a digital type mounted torch control or a foot pedal for TIG welding.
+The 9 pin remote control socket located on the front panel is used to connect a TIG torch trigger with switch and/or torch mounted 'analogue' current adjustment dial, a foot pedal for TIG welding.
+See following page for spool gun option.

-12 Pin Remote socket pin and wiring configuration
+Remote socket pin and wiring configuration